scurest/MelonRipper/README.md

 Okay, so you've got your patched melonDS running now.
 The patch will have added a new hotkey for ripping a frame.
-Go to _Config ‣ Input and hotkeys ‣ Addons_
+Go to _Config ‣ Input and hotkeys ‣ Add-ons_
 and assign a hotkey to "[MelonRipper] Rip"
 (I used [F]).